carpentries-lab/deep-learning-intro/_extras/design.md

 After this module, learners can ...

-- define precision and recall/accuracy for a classification task
 - state that cross-validation is used in Deep Learning too
-- describe how to split a dataset into training/test/validation set
-- describe how Drop-Out Layers work
-- execute a plot to draw the loss per epoch for training and test set
-- compare values of precision and recall
 - differentiate a overfitting network from a well-behaved network
 - detect when a network is underfitting or overfitting
 - design countermeasures for overfitting (e.g. more dropout layers, reduce model size)
 - design countermeasures for underfitting (e.g. larger model)
 - critique a provided network design
+- describe how Drop-Out Layers work

 ### Visualizing Data and Results